 Great if you've already got one

-The Ring Video Doorbell 2 was notable for its time, but it's getting to be harder to find.
+The Ring Video Doorbell 2 was notable for its time, but it's getting harder to find since it's now discontinued.

 We may earn a commission for purchases using our links.
 Learn more.